Japan Post Office Tips: Finding your Way

 address in the country.

-● International Mailing – Letters can be sent internationally to any country in the world.
+● International Mailing – Letters can be sent internationally.

 o Rates for letters sent by airmail to other counties range from 90-230 yen for standard sized envelopes going